nelliesnoodles/StatsClass/README.md

 This code is not yet completed.
 As I worked on it my brain decided it was a somewhat pointless exercise to create a line chart with this instead of just using one of the many, many, many tools available that can already allow you to manipulate and create amazing line charts.

-# As with much of my code, I encourage others to use it and learn from it.
+# As with much of my code, I encourage others to use it to learn from.
 I have started an app for students to use when going through their first stats class, but have only gotten as far as basic probability.
 This app is not a priority at the moment, but if you'd like to check out what I've built so far:
 _<is not tested for mobile fully, and is a work in progress>_